akirarika/TSON/README.md

 });
 ```

-We determine whether an object has the `$d` property and its value is of type `Date` to identify whether it is a Day.js date object.
+We determine whether an Object has the `$d` property and its value is of type `Date` to identify whether it is a Day.js date Object.
 If it is, we serialize it into a string starting with `dayjs:`, so that it can be stored legally in JSON.

 ## More Built-in Types?